Leo User Guide

 If the current learning Event is part of a linked Event, then the Session Objective will be replicated to the other linked Events.

-(3) Batch Upload
+(3) Batch Import

 • Copy/Paste or type your Session Objectives into the field below.